This story was originally published and last updated .

 So far, we know that Wild Rift will offer two digital thumbsticks for the controls in the Android version and that the alpha and beta builds should roll out in the next few months.
 The 2020 release supposedly means the game will be available across the globe on mobile by the end of that year, and the console releases should follow shortly after.

 For all intents and purposes, League of Legends: Wild Rift appears to be a reimagining of the PC version designed for faster sessions that control well on both consoles and mobile.
 With the popularity of MOBAs on mobile, I can see why Riot would be eager to expand its catalog, though I am wary of how the game will be monetized.
 It's my hope that Riot doesn't get too greedy, and since people seem to agree that the PC version is fairly monetized, it would be nice to see a similar system carried over for the mobile version.
-So if you're eager to get your hands on League of Legends: Wild Rift, feel free to pre-register through the Play Store widget below so that you'll receive a notification whenever the game is officially launched.
+So if you're eager to get your hands on League of Legends: Wild Rift, feel free to pre-register through the Play Store widget at the bottom of the page so that you'll receive a notification whenever the game is officially launched.